 The Project

-December 2, 2024: We are pleased to announce that after a rigorous international search and thorough assessment, the lead artist for the Memorial Parkway Public Art Program has been selected.
+On December 2, 2024, after a rigorous international search and thorough assessment, we announced artist collective Sans façon (Charles Blanc & Tristan Surtees) as the lead artist for the Memorial Parkway Public Art Project.

 Sans façon is the name of our collaborative art practice.
 We began working together in Glasgow, Scotland, and moved our families to Calgary/Mohkinsstsis in 2011 to be lead artist for WATERSHED+, a city-wide program we developed with The City of Calgary’s Utilities and Environment Protection Department.
 At its core the program aimed to demonstrate the potential role of artists actively engaged in our society, and embedded creative processes within Water Services and Water Resources’ core activities and the Calgary watershed.
 In addition to the creation of permanent and temporary artworks and events, artists and artistic practices participated and led infrastructure design teams and contributed to strategic thinking, to create an emotional connection and change our societal relationship to water and our natural and constructed watershed.